 A pyramid flame heater requires minimal installation compared to a fire pit or natural gas model.
 When using a pyramid flame heater, you only need to buy a new tank.
 Natural gas models require a fuel supply line installation.
 Most fire pits are tedious to construct.

 These are arguably the prettiest outdoor patio heaters.
 Their cone shapes with various finish options allow you to choose the best patio heater for you.

 Unlike any other patio heater, a pyramid flame heater features a dancing flame.
 If you want to get flames of that height in a wood-burning unit, you’ll need a lot of firewood.
 This translates to fuel loss.
 Plus, there’s smoke and a pungent smell associated with wood-burning heaters.

 This kind of heater often has stainless-steel or hammered bronze construction.
 Although both are durable, the stainless-steel kind is sturdier.

 Cons of a Pyramid Flame Heater

-These heaters utilize fossil fuels hence release carbon monoxide.
+These heaters utilize fossil fuels hence releasing carbon monoxide.
 Carbon monoxide has many detrimental effects on living organisms.
-If you are using a table-top model, make sure your room adequate aeration.
+If you are using a table-top model, make sure your room has adequate aeration.
 Carbon monoxide poisoning kills and may also result in total brain damage.